 Tiny Superfood You Need to Know About

 These seeds are tiny yet mighty in their nutritional benefits.
 Chia seeds swell to 10 times their original size when placed in liquid.
 This makes them ideal for thickening puddings and smoothies.
-Let’s learn a bit about chia seed benefits.
+Let’s learn a bit about chia seed health benefits.

 Just a few of the tricks up the sleeves of chia seeds include…